Service Abroad & Immersion Programs

-In accordance with its mission to provide compassionate and competent health care across all communities, the School of Nursing and Health Professions offers various international service programs that focus on nursing and healthcare practice abroad.
-Our immersion programs allow students to learn about a diverse array of healthcare systems, access and outcomes while also gaining a global perspective that will enhance their professional practice.
+To provide compassionate and competent health care across all communities, we offer various programs that focus on nursing and healthcare practice abroad.
+You can learn about a diverse array of healthcare systems, access and outcomes while also gaining a global perspective that will enhance their professional practice.

 Please contact Dr. Alexa Curtis at email@example.com if you have any questions about our immersion programs.

 Past Immersion Projects

 Undergraduate and Graduate students joined School of Nursing and Health Professions faculty in a two week service program.
 Participants in the program served students of Sacred Heart Primary School in Dangriga, Belize, by teaching concepts of healthy nutrition, first aid care, and hygiene in the classroom.
 Dangriga is located on the Caribbean coast where it is the largest town (9,096 residents) in Southern Belize.
 Dangriga is also known as the cultural capital of Belize, as it is bustling with local artisans, museums and monuments, and traditions that intersect Central American, Amerindian, and West African cultures.

 SONHP students participated in a two week long immersion trip to Columbia to participate in a medical and cultural immersion program at Pontifica Universidad Javeriana Cali, a fellow Jesuit University in Spain.
 The university has one of the most admired architectural designs in the region and is location in the rural area in south of the city, surrounded by a rich diversity of flora and fauna, typical of the Andean mountain range of Western Colombia.